London Fog Delilah Wristlet & Key Fob Gift Set

 2-piece set includes: wallet and key fobZip closureWallet: interior zip pocket; ID/credit card slots; removable wristlet strapKey fob includedManmade materialsWipe cleanImportedLondon Fog Delilah Wristlet Wallet and Key Fob Set

 Delilah ( dil-EYE-lə; Hebrew: דְּלִילָה, romanized: Dəlīlā, meaning "delicate"; Arabic: دليلة, romanized: Dalīlah; Greek: Δαλιδά, romanized: Dalidá) is a woman mentioned in the sixteenth chapter of the Book of Judges in the Hebrew Bible.
 She is loved by Samson, a Nazirite who possesses great strength and serves as the final Judge of Israel.
 Delilah is bribed by the lords of the Philistines to discover the source of his strength.
 After three failed attempts at doing so, she finally goads Samson into telling her that his vigor is derived from his hair.
-As he sleeps, Delilah cuts Samson's hair, thereby enabling her to turn him over to the Philistines.
+As he sleeps, Delilah calls a servant to cut Samson's hair, thereby enabling her to turn him over to the Philistines.

 Delilah has been the subject of both rabbinic and Christian commentary; rabbinic literature identifies her with Micah's mother in the biblical narrative of Micah's Idol, while some Christians have compared her to Judas Iscariot, the man who betrayed Jesus.
 Scholars have noted similarities between Delilah and other women in the Bible, such as Jael and Judith, and have discussed the question of whether the story of Samson's relationship with Delilah displays a negative attitude towards foreigners.
 Notable depictions of Delilah include John Milton's closet drama Samson Agonistes and Cecil B. DeMille's 1949 Hollywood film Samson and Delilah.
 Her name has become associated with treacherous and voluptuous women.

 Fog is a visible aerosol consisting of tiny water droplets or ice crystals suspended in the air at or near the Earth's surface.
-Fog can be considered a type of low-lying cloud usually resembling stratus, and is heavily influenced by nearby bodies of water, topography, and wind conditions.
+Fog can be considered a type of low-lying cloud usually resembling stratus and is heavily influenced by nearby bodies of water, topography, and wind conditions.
 In turn, fog affects many human activities, such as shipping, travel, and warfare.

 Fog appears when water vapor (water in its gaseous form) condenses.
 During condensation, molecules of water vapor combine to make tiny water droplets that hang in the air.
 Sea fog, which shows up near bodies of saline water, is formed as water vapor condenses on bits of salt.
 Fog is similar to, but less transparent than, mist.

-A gift or present is an item given to someone without the expectation of payment or anything in return.
-An item is not a gift if it is already owned by the recipient.
+A gift or present is an item given to someone (who is not already the owner) without the expectation of payment or anything in return.
 Although gift-giving might involve an expectation of reciprocity, a gift is intended to be free.
 In many countries, the act of mutually exchanging money, goods, etc., may sustain social relationships and contribute to social cohesion.
 Economists have elaborated the economics of gift-giving into the notion of a gift economy.
 By extension, the term gift can refer to any item or act of service that makes the other happier or less sad, especially as a favor, including forgiveness and kindness.
 Gifts are often presented on occasions such as birthdays and holidays.

-London ( LUN-dən) is the capital and largest city of both England and the United Kingdom, with a population of 8,866,180 in 2022.
+London is the capital and largest city of both England and the United Kingdom, with a population of 8,866,180 in 2022.
 The wider metropolitan area is the largest in Western Europe, with a population of 14.9 million.
 London stands on the River Thames in southeast England, at the head of a 50-mile (80 km) estuary down to the North Sea, and has been a major settlement for nearly 2,000 years.
 Its ancient core and financial centre, the City of London, was founded by the Romans as Londinium and has retained its medieval boundaries.
 The City of Westminster, to the west of the City of London, has been the centuries-long host of the national government and parliament.
 London grew rapidly in the 19th century, becoming the world's largest city at the time.
 Since the 19th century, the name "London" has referred to the metropolis around the City of London, historically split between the counties of Middlesex, Essex, Surrey, Kent, and Hertfordshire, which since 1965 has largely comprised the administrative area of Greater London, governed by 33 local authorities and the Greater London Authority.

 As one of the world's major global cities, London exerts a strong influence on world art, entertainment, fashion, commerce, finance, education, healthcare, media, science, technology, tourism, transport, and communications.
 Despite a post-Brexit exodus of stock listings from the London Stock Exchange, London remains Europe's most economically powerful city and one of the world's major financial centres.
 It hosts Europe's largest concentration of higher education institutions, some of which are the highest-ranked academic institutions in the world: Imperial College London in natural and applied sciences, the London School of Economics in social sciences, and the comprehensive University College London.
 It is the most visited city in Europe and has the world's busiest city airport system.
 The London Underground is the world's oldest rapid transit system.